chigh/hategroup-dnsbl/README.md

         - `?` are groups/domains that are not in the list, but are on the SPLC site.
         - `??` domain needs to be confirmed, needs more detail, etc.
         - `+` are newly added groups in the list.
-        - `-` are active groups which have been in previous year's lists, but are not in the current year's list
+        - `-` are active groups which have been in previous year's lists, but are not in the current year's list (remain in configs)
         - `--` scheduled to be deleted with the next year's data
-        - `nx` are domains which no longer exist (nx) (removed from configs)
+        - `nx` are domains which no longer exist (nxdomain) (removed from configs)
         - `d` are domains which still exist, but are non-functional (remain in configs)
         - `rc` are reclaimed domains for other purposes, removed from configs